ash-project/igniter/README.md

 Igniter is a code generation and project patching framework.

 There are two audiences for Igniter:
-- **end-users**:
+- **End-users**:
   - Provides tasks like `mix igniter.install` to automatically add dependencies to your project
   - Provides upgraders to upgrade your deps and apply codemods at the same time
   - Provides refactors like `mix igniter.refactor.rename_function` to refactor your code automatically
-- **library authors and platform teams**: Igniter is a toolkit for writing smarter generators that can semantically create _and modify_ existing files in end-user's projects (e.g. codemods)
+- **Library authors and platform teams**: Igniter is a toolkit for writing smarter generators that can semantically create _and modify_ existing files in end-user's projects (e.g. codemods)

 ## For end-users

 ### Installers

 Igniter provides `mix igniter.install`, which will automatically _add the dependency to your mix.exs_ and then run that library's installer if it has one.
-Even when libraries don't have an installer, or use Igniter, this behavior makes it useful to keep around.

 ### Upgraders